 Day 5: wednesday - coffee immersion

 Rise and shine to a steaming cup of coffee right from the source!
 We’ll receive a guided tour to the coffee farm together, walking along a beautiful bamboo-lined path.
 You’ll learn about the coffee growing process as well as what it takes to obtain their many certifications, including Fair Trade and Rainforest Alliance Certified.
 You’ll have free time to visit their on-sit Coffee Museum, butterfly garden, or chat to your heart’s content about the coffee making process.
 Take time to relax at the pool or enjoy one of the many trails in the surrounding area.
-We’ll enjoy a home-cooked dinner together in the evening.
+We’ll enjoy a home-cooked dinner of regional cuisine together in the evening at our farmhouse.

 Meals: B, L, D